telefonicaid/iotagent-json/docs/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

 -   Support to NGSI v1.
--   Support to Node.js v4 in iotagent-json 1.9.0.
+-   Support to Node.js v4 in iotagent-json 1.9.0 (finally removed in 1.10.0)
--   Support to Node.js v6 in iotagent-json 1.10.0.
+-   Support to Node.js v6 in iotagent-json 1.10.0 (finally removed in 1.11.0)
--   Support to Node.js v8 in iotagent-json 1.14.0.
+-   Support to Node.js v8 in iotagent-json 1.14.0 (finally removed in 1.15.0)
 -   Support to Node.js v10 in iotagent-json 1.17.0.

 The use of Node.js v12 is highly recommended.